nijatburjiyev/real-time-service/README.md

 4. For each affected user, it calls `ComplianceLogicService` to calculate the new `DesiredConfiguration`.
 5. It sends the new configuration to the vendor via the `VendorApiClient`.

-### Reconciliation Workflow (Nightly Job)

-1. `ReconciliationService` fetches all users from the vendor system
-2. For each active user in H2, calculates the desired configuration
-3. Compares desired vs actual state in vendor system
-4. Creates missing users or updates drifted configurations
-5. Logs all reconciliation actions for audit purposes

 ---

 ## 4. Latest Business Logic Rules (Summary)